darcato/epicsmng/README.md

 ### Creating your own patches

 To create a new patch you can follow standard git procedures.
-For example you could go to the source folder, modify the files that you need and then run
+For example you could go to the source folder (```~/.config/epicsmng/settings/src/<module>/```), modify the files that you need and then run

 ```
 git diff <modified_files> > mypatch.patch